 What Changed

-At first, I thought training was just about lifting weights and putting in hours.
-But it didn’t take long to realize that progress stalls if you don’t look at the bigger picture.
+At first I thought training was just about lifting weights and putting in hours.
+It didn’t take long to realise that progress stalls if you don’t look at the bigger picture.

 That’s when it clicked: fitness wasn’t just something I did — it became the foundation for how I lived.